 - Your brain is not at peak performance late at night.
 The expert cited above also shared that, “As the day progresses into the night, the brain’s performance significantly decreases.
 So, by studying all night, you’re essentially swimming upstream and fighting against your body’s natural rhythms.
 Peak cognitive efficiency occurs much earlier in the day.”

 Want to make the most of your brainpower and study efficiently rather than cramming?
-Most experts agree that the healthiest and most effect way to prep for a test or presentation is to work over a number of days, during the daytime, in short chunks of 20 to 30 minutes.
+Most experts agree that the healthiest and most effective way to prep for a test or presentation is to work over a number of days, during the daytime, in short chunks of 20 to 30 minutes.
 This requires some time management skills, but it contributes to long-term success.

 The Consequences Of Sleep Deprivation At College